Cardinals vs. Brewers Player Props Betting Odds

 - Carlos Santana has recorded 128 hits with 32 doubles, 22 home runs and 63 walks.
 He has driven in 82 runs with six stolen bases.

-- Santana heads into this matchup looking to extend his four-game hit streak.
-During his last five outings he is batting .381 with two doubles, a home run, a walk and six RBI.
+- Santana takes a four-game streak with at least one hit into this matchup.
+In his last five games he is hitting .381 with two doubles, a home run, a walk and six RBI.

 Santana Recent Games